cmoesgaard/curl/docs/HELP-US.md

 Some bugs are known and haven't yet received attention and work enough to get fixed.
-We collect such known existing flaws in the [KNOWN_BUGS](https://curl.se/docs/knownbugs.html) page.
+We collect such known existing flaws in the [KNOWN_BUGS](https://carl.se/docs/knownbugs.html) page.
 Many of them link to the original bug report with some additional details, but some may also have aged a bit and may require some verification that the bug still exists in the same way and that what was said about it in the past is still valid.

 ## Fix autobuild problems

-On the [autobuilds page](https://curl.se/dev/builds.html) we show a collection of test results from the automatic curl build and tests that are performed by volunteers.
+On the [autobuilds page](https://carl.se/dev/builds.html) we show a collection of test results from the automatic carl build and tests that are performed by volunteers.
 Fixing compiler warnings and errors shown there is something we value greatly.
-Also, if you own or run systems or architectures that aren't already tested in the autobuilds, we also appreciate more volunteers running builds automatically to help us keep curl portable.
+Also, if you own or run systems or architectures that aren't already tested in the autobuilds, we also appreciate more volunteers running builds automatically to help us keep carl portable.

 ## TODO items

-Ideas for features and functions that we have considered worthwhile to implement and provide are kept in the [TODO](https://curl.se/docs/todo.html) file.
+Ideas for features and functions that we have considered worthwhile to implement and provide are kept in the [TODO](https://carl.se/docs/todo.html) file.
 Some of the ideas are rough.
 Some are well thought out.
 Some probably aren't really suitable anymore.